sassoftware/sas-container-recipes/addons/access-redshift/README.md

  166
 ```

-## Batchserver
+## SAS Batch Server

-* Edit the 'FIXME' text in _acredshift.sas_ and _dcredshift.sas_ with the
+1. Edit the 'FIXME' text in  acredshift.sas and dcredshift.sas to include the
   correct values for the environment.
-* From the parent directory, run the following
+2. From the parent directory, run the following command:

 ```
 docker run --interactive --tty --rm --volume ${PWD}/addons/access-redshift:/sasinside --env SAS_LOGS_TO_DISK=true svc-access-redshift --batch /sasinside/acredshift.sas